aus-plant-phenomics-network/appn-schema/doc/appn_Study.md

 # Study
 [https://schema .plantphenomics .org .au/Study](https://schema .plantphenomics .org .au/Study)

-A research activity including one or more Assays that record data on a set of ObservationUnits .
+A research activity including one or more Assays that record data on a set of ObservationUnits.

 ![UML diagram for Study](/ttl_uml/ttl_appn_Study.png)